Forex Trading in Estonia and MTR Forex Brokers

-EFSA stands for the Estonian Financial Supervision Authority and it is the official body responsible for regulating the country’s financial markets.
-Formed in 2000 because it was felt there was a need for more formal regulation, its main goal is the protection of the consumer.
-However, it has also served to improve the transparency of the financial sector which can only be considered a good thing.
+EFSA stands for the Estonian Financial Supervision Authority, which is the official body responsible for regulating the country’s financial markets.
+Formed in 2000 in response to a perceived need for more formal regulation, its main goal is the protection of the consumer.
+However, it has also served to improve the transparency of the financial sector, which can only be considered a good thing.

-A number of policies have been introduced which are designed to reduce financial abuse and malpractice as well as to safeguard investors.
-All the regulations introduced to comply with the European Directive MiFID.
+A number of policies have been introduced which are designed to reduce financial abuse and malpractice, as well as to safeguard investors.
+All the regulations were introduced to comply with the European Directive, MiFID.

 What is MiFID?

-MiFID stands for Markets in Financial Instruments Directive and is a piece of legislation introduced in 2004 by the European Parliament and Council.
-It imposes certain regulations with regards the provision of investment services across the European Union.
-It is currently under revision, but its initial aim was to provide an environment where the regulation of investment services is harmonized across all member states.
+MiFID stands for the Markets in Financial Instruments Directive, which is a piece of legislation introduced in 2004 by the European Parliament and Council.
+It imposes certain regulations with regard to the provision of investment services across the European Union.
+It is currently under revision, but its initial aim was to provide an environment where the regulation of investment services is harmonised across all member states.

-Unfortunately for those of you looking for EFSA and MTR regulated Forex brokers your choice is going to be limited, as there aren’t an awful lot of brokers looking to set up a base of operations in Estonia.
-Not at this present time anyway.
-But don’t let this put you off as you should still be able to find an MTR Forex broker which offers a more than adequate trading platform.
-You should even have a choice of more mainstream Forex brokers that are offering their services in Estonia.
+Unfortunately for those of you looking for EFSA- and MTR-regulated Forex brokers your choice is going to be limited, as there aren’t an awful lot of brokers looking to set up a base of operations in Estonia; not at this present time anyway.
+But don’t let this put you off, as you should still be able to find an MTR Forex broker that offers a more than adequate trading platform.
+You should even have a choice of more mainstream Forex brokers offering their services in Estonia.

-The best advice we can give you when looking for regulated brokers is to always check any claims.
-It has come to our attention that a number of brokers claim to be regulated when they aren’t.
-Which means you should always perform due diligence and check any references to regulation of licensing on the website of the regulatory body in question.
-If you are looking at EFSA regulated brokers it is possible to check the validity of a broker’s license with a quick search.
+The best advice we can give you when looking for regulated brokers is to always check any claims made by them.
+It has come to our attention that a number of brokers claim to be regulated when they aren’t, which means you should always perform due diligence and check any references to regulation of licensing on the website of the regulatory body in question.
+If you are looking at EFSA-regulated brokers it is possible to check the validity of a broker’s license with a quick search.

 Does the EFSA or MTR offer any kind of support for Forex traders in Estonia?

-The EFSA is really little different than a number of other regulatory bodies in that it offers no direct intervention between a client and their brokers.
+The EFSA is really little different from a number of other regulatory bodies in that it offers no direct intervention between a client and their brokers.
 When there is a need for making a complaint there is no assistance or arbitration available for the investors.
-But that doesn’t mean the EFSA is no help at all because it has created an excellent education portal for consumers.
+That doesn’t mean the EFSA is no help at all, though, because it has created an excellent education portal for consumers.
 There is plenty of helpful advice for consumers looking to make any kind of investment, not just those looking for Forex brokers in Estonia.